elvece/guest-speaker-app/notes.md

 # \d "Users"
 ```

-look at all the fields and their types, look right?
-If not, no worries, as long as a table showed up, you ae on the right track.
+look at all the fields and their types, do they look right?
+If not, no worries, as long as a table showed up, you are on the right track.
 We can tweak the tables schema's later

 ok cool, development DB and test DB set up |√|